The best hotels in Tokeh

 Malaria is present year-round in Sierra Leone.
 Prophylaxis is not optional.
 Start medication before you travel.
 DEET-based repellent applied at dusk significantly reduces risk.
 Resorts provide mosquito nets in rooms.
 Yellow fever vaccination is required for entry and certificates are checked at the airport.

 Water from the tap is not safe to drink anywhere in Sierra Leone.
 Resorts provide sealed bottled water.
 Carry a backup supply in your bag.
-The nearest medical facility with any real capability is in Freetown, around an hour away.
-Comprehensive travel insurance with medical evacuation coverage is essential.
+The nearest medical facility with any real capability is in Freetown, around an hour away. detailed travel insurance with medical evacuation coverage is essential.

 Extending Beyond Tokeh: The Best of Sierra Leone's Coast